-This document presents a technical assessment of the measurement performance of the Vaisala Radiosonde RS41-SG, -SGP, and, -SGM.
+This document presents a technical assessment of the measurement performance of the

+Vaisala Radiosonde RS41-SG.
 The assessment covers measurement uncertainty analysis as well as results from sounding campaigns carried out during the product development phase.
 Comparison results against applicable reference instruments are also included.
 The Vaisala Radiosonde RS41 and Vaisala Radiosonde RS92 are compared in detail in the Comparison of Vaisala Radiosondes RS41 and RS92 White Paper [2].
-RS41 pressure measurement technologies are reviewed in more detail in separate white papers: GPS-based Measurement of Height and Pressure with Vaisala Radiosonde RS41 [3], and, Vaisala Radiosonde RS41-SGP Pressure Measurement Performance [4].